6 Must-Have Gifts For the Mother Figure in Your Life

 Bug Bite Thing

 As Seen on Shark Tank, the insect bite relief suction tool — Bug Bite Thing — is a must-have for every mom.
-The award-winning product is Amazon’s #1 seller for insect bite relief with over 45,000 reviews, and is also chemical-free, reusable, suitable for all ages.
-This essential retails for under $10, plus free shipping when you order now on BugBiteThing.com.
+The award-winning product is Amazon’s #1 seller for insect bite relief with over 45,000 reviews, is chemical-free, reusable, and suitable for all ages.
+This essential retails for under $10, including free shipping when you order now on BugBiteThing.com.

 Cookies by Design